-They can grab a shovel and a pan to get down and dirty in search of real gold at the Red Hill Gully Diggings.
+One of the best things to do in Sovereign Hill with kids is to grab a shovel and a pan to get down and dirty in search of real gold at the Red Hill Gully Diggings.
 There are miners on hand to show them how it is done and it is ‘finders keepers’.
 It’s worth noting though that the exercise is addictive and, if your kids are anything like mine, you’ll struggle to wrench your gold fever infected little ones away for the next adventure.

 5. They can go underground

-Take a self-guided underground tour or board a mine car for a fully guided Gold Mine Tour through the darkness and down deep into the mines.
+Take a self-guided underground tour or board a mine car for a fully guided Sovereign Hill Gold Mine Tour through the darkness and down deep into the mines.
 Note: Claustrophobic mamas might like to give this one a miss.